-The SPPS at the University of California, San Diego (UCSD) will offer students an innovative and flexible curriculum leading to the Doctor of Pharmacy (Pharm.D.) degree, taught by a stellar health sciences faculty in a program closely associated with the outstanding clinical, research and academic programs in the School of Medicine.
+UC San Diego SSPPS offers students an innovative and flexible curriculum leading to the Doctor of Pharmacy (Pharm.D.) degree, taught by a stellar health sciences faculty in a program closely associated with the outstanding clinical, research and academic programs in the School of Medicine.
+The steady-state enrollment is 280 Pharm.D. students.

-UCSD SPPS students will be an integral part of the rich academic and research environment on the UCSD campus.
-Illustrating the interdisciplinary culture, UCSD pharmacy and medical students will develop a foundation in the biomedical sciences in common classes and shared volunteer community clinical experiences.
-The Pharm.D. curriculum will also include basic science and professional practice classes on a campus with premier educational programs in chemistry, biology, physics and engineering.
-The proximity of the UCSD Scripps Institution of Oceanography will give pharmacy students the opportunity to consider research in marine pharmacology and drugs of the sea.
-As the practice of pharmacy and drug development in the pharmaceutical industry delve deeper into genomics, resources such as the San Diego Supercomputer Center at UCSD will become central to research in pharmacogenomics, computational biology and bioinformatics.
+UC San Diego SSPPS students are an integral part of the rich academic and research environment on the UC San Diego campus.
+Illustrating the interdisciplinary culture, UC San Diego pharmacy and medical students develop a foundation in the biomedical sciences in common classes and shared volunteer community clinical experiences.
+The Pharm.D. curriculum also includes basic science and professional practice classes on a campus with premier educational programs in chemistry, biology, physics and engineering.
+The proximity of the UC San Diego Scripps Institution of Oceanography gives pharmacy students the opportunity to consider research in marine pharmacology and drugs of the sea.
+As the practice of pharmacy and drug development in the pharmaceutical industry delve deeper into genomics, resources such as the San Diego Supercomputer Center at UC San Diego is central to research in pharmacogenomics, computational biology and bioinformatics.

 San Diego ranks third in the nation as an engine for the development of biotechnology products.
-Surrounding the UCSD campus are numerous research and development companies devoted to biotechnology and pharmaceutical development, including many developed by or with UCSD faculty.
+Surrounding the UC San Diego campus are numerous research and development companies devoted to biotechnology and pharmaceutical development, including many developed by or with UC San Diego faculty.

-The UCSD School of Pharmacy will provide a broad-based curriculum with strong basic science, a diversity of clinical experiences and the opportunity for independent study in a variety of research and clinical settings.
-The program will have five major components:
+UC San Diego SSPPS provides a broad-based curriculum with strong basic science, a diversity of clinical experiences and the opportunity for independent study in a variety of research and clinical settings.
+The program has several major components:

-The program leading to the Doctor of Pharmacy degree will provide education and training for practice in all environments, today and in the future.
+The program leading to the Doctor of Pharmacy degree provides education and training for practice in all environments, today and in the future.
 These include hospitals, clinics, home care, the pharmaceutical industry and community practice.
-In small first-year classes students will study the basic and pharmaceutical sciences and the practice of pharmacy.
-The second year curriculum will promote interactions with medical students as the two groups will share classes in the biomedical sciences.
-Third and fourth year studies will apply the knowledge obtained in the basic sciences to therapeutic decisions in the care of patients.
+In small first-year classes, students study the basic and pharmaceutical sciences and the practice of pharmacy.
+The second year curriculum promotes interactions with medical students as the two groups share classes in the biomedical sciences.
+Third and fourth year studies apply the knowledge obtained in the basic sciences to therapeutic decisions in the care of patients.

 With the increasing complexities of therapeutic management for chronic illnesses, the practice of pharmacy has changed from traditional compounding and dispensing to expanded roles in clinical and therapeutic settings.
 Today's pharmacist carries significant responsibilities for managing drug information and therapy, educating and counseling patients, monitoring outcomes, and collaborating with industry in the formulation and clinical testing of new biotechnology products.